AscendingPassage.com HOME PAGE.

 spite of their solidity which effectively defies destruction, they

-One, however, remains intact in the walled cavern, and thus preserves for us the only Apis which has come down to our days.
-And one recalls the emotion of Mariette, when, on entering it, he saw on the sandy ground the imprint of the naked feet of the last Egyptian who left it thirty-seven centuries before.
+One, however, remained intact in a walled-off cavern un-noticed by the robbers.
+This luck preserves for us the only Apis which has come down to our days.
+One recalls the emotion of Mariette, when, on entering it, he saw on the sandy ground the imprint of the naked feet of the last Egyptian who left it thirty-seven centuries before.

-What strikes us most of all in the colossal hypogeum is the meeting
+What strikes us most of all in the colossal tomb is the meeting

 great straight thoroughfare.
 But this one has never reached its place